TalikTom/PHP-MVC-Practice/README.md

 # PHP-MVC-Practice

-Refactored older version of my practice website (agal.uk) to MVC framework
+Practicing basics of MVC framework in PHP